IsaacLatta/CGI-Web-Server/README.md

     - The server provides the arguments to the script over **stdin(fd 0)**, and expects the response over **stdout(fd 1)**.
     - The server provides the arguments in the format provided in the endpoint configuration.
 - The server will only validate json and url-form content types.

+#### Troubleshooting Scripts

+- Ensure that the script path in the config file is relative to the WebDirectory.
+- Ensure executable permissions are set on the script for the user the server process is running under.
+- The server expects the script to be executable as is.
+    - The script must either be a compiled binary.
+    - Or the script must contain a valid shebang line, e.g:
+        ```c++
+        # PHP
+        #!/usr/bin/env php

+        # Python
+        #!/usr/bin/env python3

+        # Perl
+        #!/usr/bin/env perl

+        # Ruby
+        #!/usr/bin/env ruby

+        # Node.js
+        #!/usr/bin/env node
+        ```

 ### JWT Configuration